English

 result = backend.run(expectation_circuits)

-Primitives model: Access real backends and remote simulators through the qiskit-ibm-runtime primitives (Sampler and Estimator).
+Primitives model: Access real systems and remote simulators through the qiskit-ibm-runtime primitives (Sampler and Estimator).
 To run local simulations, you can import specific local primitives from qiskit_aer.primitives and qiskit.primitives.
 All of them follow the BaseSampler and BaseEstimator interfaces, but only the Runtime primitives offer access to the Runtime service, sessions, and built-in error mitigation.

 Code example for Runtime Estimator